 The UNC System's SHRA Performance Appraisal Program aligns perfomance management practices amongst the University of North Carolina System institutions.
 The program places emphasis on both institutional goals and individual goals, standardizes the categories for evaluation, and promotes effective communication between employees and supervisors.

-The program uses a standardized 3-point rating scale – Exceeds Expectations, Meets Expectations, and Does Not Meet Expectations.
+The program uses a standardized 3-point rating scale – Exceeding Expectations, Meeting Expectations, and Not Meeting Expectations.

 The annual performance evaluation period for SHRA Staff is from April 1 - March 31.